 Completing a treatment program is a significant accomplishment, one that you should relish.
 As great as it is, it is not the end.
 Addiction does not have a cure.
 You must continue to develop and grow without drugs and alcohol.
 That means a new start.
 Many wish that they could just start over.
 While this is not a ‘start-over’ per se, it is a new life.
 Life after rehab can be tough.
 The structure that helps addicts stop using and grow rescinds, and now they are on their own.
 The treatment center will provide an excellent map for moving forward, but here are five ways to start over with your new life after rehab.

-The goal of treatment is to get an addict to stop using and abusing drugs and alcohol.
-After that goal is achieved it works to provide recovering addicts with the tools to remain sober over the long term.
+The goal of treatment is to stop using and abusing drugs and alcohol.
+After you achieve that goal, treatment provides recovering addicts with the tools to remain sober over the long term.
 Relapse is the term used for the action of returning to substance use and abuse after a period of sobriety.
-It is often viewed as a failure, but it should not.
+Individuals often view relapse as a failure, but they should not view it this way.
 Is it disappointing?
 Yes, but it is not the end.
 More treatment might be necessary.
-It should be avoided at all costs, but it should never force someone to lose faith in their progress and treatment.
+You should try to avoid relapse, but it should never force someone to lose faith in their progress and treatment.

 Avoid Relapse with the Right Friends

-Plan for the Future
+Plan Your Life After Rehab by Planning for the Future

 100% Sober Living

 It is critical that you as a recovering addict return to a 100% sober living situation.
 If you are returning to a home or area where substance use and abuse is accepted, then you must move.
 These are unnecessary temptations, which are of no help to your continuing growth in your new life after rehab.